lloydsbroker/policy_instance/risk_details.md

 Number 1, Big Boulevard, Olympia, Washington (WA) 99999, USA

 **PERIOD:**
-Effective from:   1 January YYYY at 12:01pm Pacific Standard Time
+Effective from:   1 January 2019 at 12:01pm Pacific Standard Time
-To:               1 January YYYY at 12:01pm Pacific Standard Time
+To:               1 January 2020 at 12:01pm Pacific Standard Time

 **INTEREST:**
 Real and Personal Property at the offices of the insured in USA (Washington) including the additional coverages defined below: